 Project and plot grids or images

-grdimage reads a 2-D grid file and produces a gray-shaded (or colored) map by building a rectangular image and assigning pixels a gray-shade (or color) based on the z-value and the CPT file.
+grdimage reads one 2-D grid file and produces a gray-shaded (or colored) map by plotting rectangles centered on each grid node and assigning them a gray-shade (or color) based on the z-value.
+Alternatively, grdimage reads three 2-D grid files with the red, green, and blue components directly (all must be in the 0-255 range).
 Optionally, illumination may be added by providing a file with intensities in the (-1,+1) range or instructions to derive intensities from the input data grid.
 Values outside this range will be clipped.
 Such intensity files can be created from the grid using grdgradient and, optionally, modified by grdmath or grdhisteq.
-Alternatively , pass image which can be an image file (geo-referenced or not).
-In this case the image can optionally be illuminated with the file provided via the -I option.
+A third alternative is available when GMT is build with GDAL support.
+Pass img which can be an image file (geo-referenced or not).
+In this case the images can optionally be illuminated with the file provided via the -I option.
 Here, if image has no coordinates then those of the intensity file will be used.

 When using map projections, the grid is first resampled on a new rectangular grid with the same dimensions.
 Higher resolution images can be obtained by using the -E option.
 To obtain the resampled value (and hence shade or color) of each map pixel, its location is inversely projected back onto the input grid after which a value is interpolated between the surrounding input grid values.
 By default bi-cubic interpolation is used.
 Aliasing is avoided by also forward projecting the input grid nodes.
 If two or more nodes are projected onto the same pixel, their average will dominate in the calculation of the pixel value.
 Interpolation and aliasing is controlled with the -n option.

 The -R option can be used to select a map region larger or smaller than that implied by the extent of the grid.